-- Chlamydia trachomatis (serovar L1-L3) - Haemophilus ducreyi (chancroid)
+- Chlamydia trachomatis (Serovar L1-L3) - Haemophilus ducreyi (Chancroid)

-- Pain/swelling in the inguinal region with or without ulcers in the genitalia - Unilateral/bilateral, tender/non-tender, single/multiple, solid/fluctuant lymph node swellings in the inguinal region - Discharging sinus may be present - Ulcer in the genitalia may be present
+- Pain/swelling in the inguinal region with or without ulcers in the genitalia. - Unilateral/bilateral, tender/non-tender, single/multiple, solid/fluctuant lymph node swellings in the inguinal region. - Discharging sinus may be present. - Ulcer in the genitalia may be present.

-Note: Infections of the lower limb and other non-STIs causes can also cause swelling of the lymph nodes and these causes should be ruled out.
+Note: Infections of the lower limb and other non-STI can also cause swelling of the lymph nodes and these causes should be ruled out.